 Dr. Keagan Lejeune, Department Head

 The purpose of the Department of English and Foreign Languages is to train students to understand and to communicate ideas through the medium of languages: English, French, Greek, Latin, and Spanish.
 The department also encourages active engagement in research and/or creative work, and its members help to serve the intellectual and cultural needs of the community.
-Specifically, English courses give the training necessary for students to employ and judge effective writing and correct speaking, express a well-rounded knowledge of the English language, employ critical thinking, and analyze literature both critically and contextually.
+Specifically, English courses give the training necessary for effective writing and correct speaking, provide a well-rounded knowledge of the English language, encourage critical thinking, develop a perceptive approach to literature, and help in the selection of human values that will enrich the intellectual life of students and increase their multifold usefulness to society.
 Courses in foreign languages afford students the opportunity for understanding, speaking, reading, and writing in languages other than their native tongue, acquaint students with the important non-English literature of the world, and introduce individuals to the nature and structure of foreign languages as important parts of the world's cultural heritage.

 Advanced Placement in Foreign Language